-Led by Roger Ideishi, Director of Occupational Therapy and Professor of Health, Human Function and Rehabilitation Sciences at The George Washington University in Washington D.C., this session will discuss the guiding principles for conceptualising and designing relaxed experiences in arts and cultural venues.
-It will also explore the personal, social, and organisational rationales for current and future relaxed experiences.
+Led by Roger Ideishi, Director of Occupational Therapy and Professor of Health, Human Function and Rehabilitation Sciences at The George Washington University in Washington D.C., this session discussed the guiding principles for conceptualising and designing relaxed experiences in arts and cultural venues.
+It also explored the personal, social, and organisational rationales for current and future relaxed experiences.

-This event will have live Speech to Text (CART) provided by MyClearText and will take place in Zoom.
+This event had live Speech to Text (CART) provided by MyClearText and took place in Zoom.

-Irish, American, and British Sign Language interpretation is available on request at the time of registration or by contacting Síle Stewart, Event Manager, by emailing email@example.com by Friday 24 September 2021.
+Irish, American, and British Sign Language interpretation was available on request at the time of booking.

 Irish Sign Language (ISL) is the sign language used in the republic of Ireland.
 The language makes use of space and involves movement of hands, body, face and head.
 A sign language interpreter interprets what a person says or signs simultaneously, or immediately afterwards.